mbay-ODW/cumulocity-node-red/README.md

-# Cumulocity - Node-RED flow management with thin-edge.io
+# Cumulocity - Manage Node-red flows with Cumulocity IoT and thin-edge.io

 This repository contains the required parts to